mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 XXXXXXXXXXX

-Now that we have previewed the theoretical foundation behind diffusion models, let's now dig into the specifics of the model and see how diffusion models implement these ideas.
+Now that we have previewed the theoretical foundation behind diffusion models, let's now dig into the specifics of the model and see how diffusion models implement these various strategies of estimation.

 The forward model
 -----------------